Engee documentation

 Yes

-# Control member travel between closed and open orifice — maximum stroke of the regulating element
+# Control member travel between closed and open orifice — maximum stroke of the control element

 Details

-The maximum distance that the control element travels between the closed and open orifices.
+The maximum distance that the control element passes between the closed and open openings.

-The orifice is fully open when the parameters Control member position at closed orifice and Control member travel between closed and open orifice are summed.
+The hole is fully open when the parameters Control member position at closed orifice and Control member travel between closed and open orifice are combined.

 Dependencies

-To use this parameter, set the Orifice type parameter to `Variable' and the Orifice parameterization parameter to `Linear - Area vs. control member position'.
+To use this parameter, set the Orifice type parameter to Variable, and for the Orifice parameterization parameter , the value Linear - Area vs. control member position.

 Default value